 Documents required for the interview with the officiant for your marriage

-- a copy of your act of birth; or
+- a copy of your act of birth.

-If either you or your intended spouse is aged 16 or 17, you must show the court authorization obtained for the marriage.
+If either you or your intended spouse is aged 16 or 17, you must show the court authorization.

 Proof of civil status

 You must prove to the officiant that you are free from all previous bonds of marriage or civil union, by providing one of the documents listed below to prove your civil status.

 |Single (civil union or marriage annulled)||Certified copy of the judgment annulling the marriage or civil union|